Cracking the Code: What Investors Truly Want in Early-Stage Startups

 How to Answer:

 Explain clearly what makes your product, service, or solution one-off.
 This could be a combination of technology, customer service, pricing model, or even your team’s expertise.
-Give concrete findings to back up your claims.
+Give concrete examples to back up your claims.

 3. Who are your competitors, and what’s their play?